 In order to figure out which of these two platforms is right for your business, let’s take a look at what sets them apart:

 Okay, so YouTube is the obvious winner here.
-Since YouTubes launch in 2005, it has ushered roughly one third of the total internet population to its website.
+Since YouTubes launch in 2005, it has ushered roughly one-third of the total internet population to its website.
 Even though Vimeo launched before YouTube in 2004, it has a far greater barrier to use for its potential users as Vimeo is only accessible after purchasing one of their paid subscription plans.

-Because YouTube is free to use, it is much more inviting to both casual and professional users, meaning that if maximising reach in your video marketing efforts is of top priority, you should be looking at YouTube.
+Because YouTube is free to use, it is much more inviting to both casual and professional users, meaning that if maximizing reach in your video marketing efforts is of top priority, you should be looking at YouTube.

 While having access to a large user base is useful and incredibly important, it is just as crucial for content publishers to be able to interact with their viewers.
 Because of YouTube’s larger total audience, it is less likely that any video published by a marketer who does not yet have a large subscriber base on the platform will see the engagement that they are hoping for.
 In fact, every day up to 5 billion videos are watched on YouTube making it pretty easy for your content to get smothered and overlooked.